Home Januvia & Janumet

 Drug Interactions

-According to the medication inserts of Januvia and Janumet, there are few drug interactions.
+According to the medication inserts of Januvia and Janumet, there are a few drug interactions.
 But these drugs were not tested with every drug that could react with them.

 Possible drug interactions include: